Hiking Three Sisters Falls Trail

 This is an amazing trail for San Diego standards.
 On a good rain year the creek can really get flowing.
 Three Sisters Falls has been growing in popularity over the last several years.
 To avoid the crowds, aim to hike this trail during the week if possible.
 With the increase in popularity also comes hikers that don’t practice trail etiquette.
 When my wife and I hiked this trail we came across several groups of people blasting loud music through portable speakers.
 Please remember to practice Leave No Trace Principles while out on the trail – that includes leaving the speakers behind.

-Keep in mind there is about fifteen miles of dirt to take in order to get to this trail.
+Keep in mind there is about fifteen miles of a dirt road in order to get to this trail.
 Immediately after a rain this road can become washed out and may not be suitable for all vehicles.
 I saw one car in particular have to turn around.
 Since this trail is within the Cleveland National Forest, an Adventure Pass or America The Beautiful Pass is required.
 I was a little disappointed to see that many of the vehicles had no recreational permit displayed at all.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.